Claude Onesta: At the head of a legendary team

-At the 2006 European Championship, he made his mark on French Handball by achieving a goal which his predecessor could not: winning a medal in a European Championship, and this was especially impressive considering that the European Championship was deemed the most difficult competition, and that handball was a sport in which all the best teams were European.
-This goal was accomplished in the most beautiful of fashions, by beating Spain who held the world title, after eliminating the Olympic Champions, the Croatians, at the semi-finals.
+At the 2006 European Championship, he made his mark on French Handball by winning a medal in a European Championship, considering that the European Championship was deemed a difficult competition, and that handball was a sport in which all the top teams were European.
+This goal was accomplished in a beautiful fashion, by beating Spain, who held the world title, after eliminating the Olympic Champions, the Croatians, at the semi-finals.

 The 2007 World Championship the following year was a difficult episode for Onesta and the French, as they were defeated by the German team.
 At the end of that match, Onesta declared: "A sense of injustice was present but we are still proud.
 It was a heroic game.
 This worldwide game is made for the Germans and the pressure of international authority certainly played.
 We knew we had won by a 3-4 goal lead."

 For the 2008 European Championship, which took place in Norway, Claude Onesta had to deal with the withdrawal of two key players, Michaël Guigou and Joël Abati, as well as the disturbed preparation of another player, Bertrand Gille, because of a shoulder injury.
 The French team won all three of its games in the first round, and went on to beat Spain and Germany in the main round, securing its spot in the semi-finals.
 However, when it came to their match against the Croatian team, led by the brilliant Ivano Balić and Petar Metličić, they weren't as fortunate, and lost the match by a single point, with the final score of 23–24.
 The French team played against the German team in the match for 3rd place, and they got back at them for their defeat in 2007, beating them with a score of 36–26, and leaving the Europe Championship with a bronze medal.